Rodney Combs: Winston Cup Series

 Combs made his debut in 1982, in the then Winston Cup Series.
-Driving the #5 for J.D.
-Stacy, Combs qualified the Stacy-Pak Buick to 28th on the starting position in the fall race at Atlanta, and finished in 9th place, leading five laps.
+Driving the No. 5 for J.D.
+Stacy, Combs qualified the Stacy-Pak Buick to 28th on the starting position in the fall race at Atlanta, and finished in ninth place, leading five laps.

-Combs was invited back by Stacy to drive the #12 Stroh's Buick in the 1983 fall race at Charlotte.
+Combs was invited back by Stacy to drive the No. 12 Stroh's Buick in the 1983 fall race at Charlotte.
 Combs started 33rd and appeared to earn another top-ten, but extremely late in the going, Combs' car blew an engine, putting him to 22nd.

 The next time Combs showed up was in 1984.
-This time, Combs was behind the #2 Red Roof Inns Buick owned by Robert Harrington.
+This time, Combs was behind the No. 2 Red Roof Inns Buick owned by Robert Harrington.
 Combs made it into the August Michigan race with a 19th place qualifying effort.
-He completed all but eight laps en route to a 25th-place finish.
+He completed all but eight laps en route to a 25th place finish.

 Combs, who was still doing Midwest racing, disappeared back to those ranks for a year, and then returned with a five-race deal in 1986.
-Driving Harrington's #2 Solder Seal/Gunk Pontiac, Combs had a best of 16th at Charlotte and a 19th at Talladega, where he led four laps.
+Driving Harrington's No. 2 Solder Seal/Gunk Pontiac, Combs had a best of sixteenth at Charlotte and a nineteenth at Talladega, where he led four laps.
 However, Combs only finished the Charlotte race, falling out of the other four.

 Combs drove for a number of teams in 1987, yet still could not crack the top ten.
 His best run was a 16th at Pocono, although he did have five other top-20s.
 He ran the majority of the races for Elmo Langley's #64 team, although he did have some runs with DiGard Motorsports and Roger Hamby.
 Overall, he had 14 starts in 1987, and earned a 35th-place position in points.